American Sign Language: Classification

-It has been proposed that ASL is a creole in which LSF is the superstrate language and the native village sign languages are substrate languages.
+It has been proposed that ASL is a creole in which LSF is the superstrate language and the native indigenous sign languages are substrate languages.
 However, more recent research has shown that modern ASL does not share many of the structural features that characterize creole languages.
-ASL may have begun as a creole and then undergone structural change over time, but it is also possible that it was never a creole-type language.
+ASL may have begun as a creole and then undergone structural change over time, but it is also possible that it was never a creole-type language to begin with.
 There are modality-specific reasons that signed languages tend towards agglutination, such as the ability to simultaneously convey information via the face, head, torso, and other body parts.
 That might override creole characteristics such as the tendency towards isolating morphology.
-Additionally, Clerc and Thomas Hopkins Gallaudet may have used an artificially constructed form of manually coded language in instruction rather than true LSF.
+Additionally, Laurent Clerc and Thomas Hopkins Gallaudet may have used an artificially constructed form of manually coded language in instruction rather than true LSF.

 Although the United States, the United Kingdom, and Australia share English as a common oral and written language, ASL is not mutually intelligible with either British Sign Language (BSL) or Auslan.
 All three languages show degrees of borrowing from English, but that alone is not sufficient for cross-language comprehension.
-It has been found that a relatively high percentage (37–44%) of ASL signs have similar translations in Auslan, which for oral languages would suggest that they belong to the same language family.
 However, that does not seem justified historically for ASL and Auslan, and it is likely that the resemblance is caused by the higher degree of iconicity in sign languages in general as well as contact with English.

 American Sign Language is growing in popularity in many states.
-Many high school and university students desire to take it as a foreign language, but until recently, it was usually not considered a creditable foreign language elective.
-ASL users, however, have a very distinct culture, and they interact very differently when they talk.
+Many high school and university students desire to take it as a foreign language.
+This increased interest is also reflected beyond education, with ASL appearing more frequently in mainstream media through adaptations in film and popular media.
+ASL has also gained greater public visibility through social media and online platforms, where deaf and hard-of-hearing users share educational content and resources for learning the language.
+Research on video-sharing platforms such as TikTok has found that there are opportunities for ASL users to create and distribute sign language content to wider audiences.

+ASL users, however, have a very distinct culture.
 Their facial expressions and hand movements reflect what they are communicating.
-They also have their own sentence structure, which sets the language apart.
+They also have their own sentence structure, which sets the language apart from other spoken and signed languages.
+ASL allows information to be expressed spatially, with meaning that is conveyed through the placement and movement of signs in relation to one another rather than through a strictly linear sequence.

 American Sign Language is now being accepted by many colleges as a language eligible for foreign language course credit; many states are making it mandatory to accept it as such.
 In some states however, this is only true with regard to high school coursework.
+Organizations such as the American Sign Language Teachers Association support ASL education by providing professional development, certification and networking opportunities for teachers of ASL and Deaf Studies.